Hukvaldy

 Hukvaldy (Hochwald) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
-It has about 2,100 inhabitants.
-It is known for the ruins of the third-largest castle in the Czech Republic, Hukvaldy Castle, and is the birthplace of the composer Leoš Janáček.
+It has about 2,200 inhabitants.
+The municipality is known for the ruins of the third-largest castle in the Czech Republic, Hukvaldy Castle, and is the birthplace of the composer Leoš Janáček.

-Administrative parts
+Administrative division

-Villages of Dolní Sklenov, Horní Sklenov, Krnalovice and Rychaltice are administrative parts of Hukvaldy.
+Hukvaldy consists of five municipal parts (in brackets population according to the 2021 census):